Finitely annihilated groups: Embeddings, constructions and decidability

+\begin{thm} Every finitely presented group $G$ can be embedded (uniformly) into some $2$-generator finitely presented group for which no element is finitely annihilated, and hence is not F-A. \end{thm}

-Up to now, we have usually shown that a group is not F-A by showing that it is the normal closure of one element.
-We now give examples of groups which are neither F-A nor the normal closure of one element.
-Of course, $\mathbb{Q}$ would be an obvious example, as it has no finite index subgroups.
-However, we construct a finitely generated example.
-To do this we require a few preliminary results.
-The first of these is by Ol'Shanskii, found as Theorem 28.3 in \cite{Ol}.
+We now give examples of groups which are neither F-A nor the normal closure of one element. $\mathbb{Q}$ is an obvious example, as it has no finite index subgroups.
+However, we construct a finitely presented example.
+To do this we require a partial result on the Kervaire conjecture, found as Theorem A in \cite{Kly-05}.

-\begin{thm}[Ol'Shanskii {\cite[Theorem 28.3]{Ol}}] There exists a $2$-generator infinite simple group $S$ in which every proper subgroup is infinite cyclic (and hence $S$ is torsion-free). \end{thm}

-The next is a (deep) partial result on the Kervaire conjecture, found as Theorem A in \cite{Kly-05}.

 \begin{thm}[Klyachko {\cite[Theorem A]{Kly-05}}] Let $G$ be torsion-free and non-trivial.
 Then the group $G * \mathbb{Z}$ has weight at least $2$. \end{thm}